 This conclusion about the need for indicators that track at least moderately integrated ecosystem structural properties that are linked to important ecosystem functions reinforces a conclusion from the 2016 Expert Meeting.
 This meeting concluded that, because the indicators discussed by the Ad Hoc Technical Expert Group on Indicators for the Strategic Plan for Biodiversity 2011-2020 (14 - 17 September 2015, Geneva) were chosen within constraints of accessibility and global coverage of data needed, the resultant indicators "focused largely on fishing pressure, with a notable absence of indicators of fishing impacts at the ecosystem scale".
-To address the "safe ecological limits of ... ecosystems" that workshop called for additional indicators of fishing impacts on ecosystem properties, structure and functions.
-Such indicators would allow use of national assessments and reports on ecosystem status, even if the same data were not available globally.
+To address the "safe ecological limits of ... ecosystems" that workshop called for additional indicators of fishing impacts on ecosystem status, even if the same data were not available globally.
 Types of indicators specific to ecosystem impacts that were suggested included: